nasa/openmct/docs/src/design/proposals/APIRedesign.md

 (expose no third-party APIs)[#expose-no-third-party-apis]; Angular API would be ubiquitously exposed.

+This is a more specific variant of
+(Bundle Declarations in JavaScript)[#bundle-declarations-in-javascript].

 ### Benefits

 * Removes a whole category of API (bundle definitions), reducing